How to write YAML file for Azure Kubernetes Service (AKS)

 >kubectl get services NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE kubernetes ClusterIP 10.0.0.1 <none> 443/TCP 5m39s

-You can see there is no public IP so we can't access the application from the Internet so we need to create service.
+You can see there is no public IP so we can't access the application from the Internet so we need to create a service.

 Kubernetes uses Services to logically group a set of pods together and provide network connectivity.
 The below code will create an Azure load balancer, configures an external IP address, and connects the requested pods to the load balancer backend pool.
 To allow customers' traffic to reach the application, load balancing rules are created on the desired ports.